algoan/pubsub/README.md

   - `debug`: Display logs if it is set to true.
 It uses a [pino logger](https://getpino.io/#/) and [pino-pretty](https://github.com/pinojs/pino-pretty) if `NODE_ENV` is not equal to `production`.
   - `pinoOptions`: If `debug` is set to true, set the [pino logger options](https://getpino.io/#/docs/api?id=options).
 Default to `level: debug` and `prettyPrint: true` if `NODE_ENV` is not equal to `production`.
   - `topicsPrefix`: Add a prefix to all created topics.
 Example: `topicsPrefix: 'my-topic'`, all topics will begin with `my-topic+{your topic name}`.
+  - `topicsSeparator`: Customize separator between topicsPrefix and topic name.
+Example: `topicsSeparator: '-'`, all topics will be  `{topic prefix}-{your topic name} (default to '+')`.
   - `subscriptionsPrefix`: Add a prefix to all created subscriptions.
-Example: `subscriptionsPrefix: 'my-sub'`, all topics will begin with `my-sub%{your topic name}`.
+Example: `subscriptionsPrefix: 'my-sub'`, all subscriptions will begin with `my-sub%{your topic name}`.
   - `subscriptionsSeparator`: Customize separator between subscriptionsPrefix and topic name.
-Example: `subscriptionsSeparator: '-'`, all topics will be  `{subscription prefix}-{your topic name} (default to '%')`.
+Example: `subscriptionsSeparator: '-'`, all subscriptions will be  `{subscription prefix}-{your topic name} (default to '%')`.
   - `namespace`: Add a namespace property to [Message attributes](https://googleapis.dev/nodejs/pubsub/latest/google.pubsub.v1.html#.PubsubMessage) when publishing on a topic.
   - `environment`: Add a environment property to [Message attributes](https://googleapis.dev/nodejs/pubsub/latest/google.pubsub.v1.html#.PubsubMessage) when publishing on a topic.